TSQAteam/Selenium---Market-Base-Smoke-Test-script/README.md

-# Selenium Smoke Test script
+# Selenium Smoke Test Script For Navigating Pages
 It will open all the menu pages and copy the title of the page.
 The copied title is displayed in eclipse console page. </br>

 Installation steps for selenium:</br>